 Natural gas and crude oil are mixtures of different hydrocarbons.
 Hydrocarbons are molecules of carbon and hydrogen in various combinations.
-Hydrocarbon gas liquids (HGL) are hydrocarbons that occur as gases at atmospheric pressure and as liquids under higher pressures.
-HGL can also be liquefied by cooling.
-The specific pressures and temperatures at which the gases liquefy vary by the type of HGL.
-HGL may be described as being light or heavy according to the number of carbon atoms and hydrogen atoms in an HGL molecule.
+Hydrocarbon gas liquids (HGLs) are hydrocarbons that occur as gases at atmospheric pressure and as liquids under higher pressures.
+HGLs can also be liquefied by cooling.
+The specific pressures and temperatures at which the gases liquefy vary by the type of HGLs.
+HGLs may be described as being light or heavy according to the number of carbon atoms and hydrogen atoms in an HGL molecule.

 - Alkanes, or paraffins

 - Natural gasoline or pentanes plus—C5H12 and heavier

 Propane and butane were discovered in 1912 by Dr. Walter Snelling, a U.S. scientist.
 He identified these gases in gasoline, and he found that cooling and pressuring these gases changed them to liquid.
 He also learned that the liquefied gases could be stored and transported in pressurized containers.